aomoji/ansible_mac_setup/README.md

     1. See `homebrew_installed_packages` variable for homebrew packages
     1. See `homebrew_cask_apps` variable for cask apps
     1. See `mas_installed_apps` variable for macOS apps
-1. Set your Apple ID
-    * Set your Apple ID and password in `roles/geerlingguy.mas/vars/main.yml`.
-    * Please sign in from App Store before you run ansible due to [mas sign-in error](https://github.com/mas-cli/mas/issues/107)
-    * App store may ask you to type in your password when mas installs applications
 1. Run ansible
     1. `ansible-playbook -i hosts exec.yml --ask-become-pass`

 # Note

 These roles were tested on a macOS virtual environment using [Anka](https://ankadoc.bitbucket.io).

-Excuse my poor English.